 We are especially looking forward to our residential to PGL at Osmington in June.

 Reading regularly will help develop your vocabulary, improve your spelling and inspire your own written work.
 We read daily in school; as a class,through guided reading sessions and independently.
 Ideally, you should be reading daily at home but we recommend at least four times a week.
 As well as always having a school reading book on the go, it is good to read other materials too.

 Every month, you will be given a 'Home Reading Bookmark' to record all the reading you do at home.
-This needs to be signed by an adult on each occasion and then given to myself or Mrs Moremon to check at the end of the week.
-When you have read a minimum of four times a week, you will receive 4 Dojo Points for being a great home reader!
+This needs to be signed by an adult on each occasion and then given to us to check at the end of the week.

 Code of Conduct

 At Swanage Primary we follow our Friendly Four rules: be safe, be kind, be respectful and be responsible.

 As a class, you considered what your rights are and you said that it is also the responsibility of everyone in the class to be kind, considerate and polite; to try hard and persevere when you face challenges; and treat others as you like to be treated yourselves.

 Managing and Monitoring Behaviour